 "Spock."
 She finds it difficult to be formal with him, not with him being so overtly interested in her.
 And this despite having shared her mind—and all the nasty little secrets that lived in it.

 "Are you free for dinner?"

-She realizes she's not entirely sure that she is.
+She realizes she's not entirely sure she is.
 When Jim said he wanted to get to know her better, was there an implied start time for that undertaking?
-She glances over at him, sees he is watching them with a smile on his face.
+She glances over at him, sees he's watching them with a smile on his face.

 Does he want her to indulge Spock?
 Does he think she won't?
 Why the hell didn't she transfer when she had the chance?

 "It is a meal.
 Humans eat it, or so my mother told me whenever I balked at Terran food.
 They often eat it together.
 Would you like to follow this custom with me?"